titola/neuropa/README.md

 soles of my feet.
 A little wound near the left knee.

 An emollient ointment based on glycerine is a temporary remedy.

+### Shooting pain between the right knee and the side

+On June 3 2022, in the afternoon: the first of a series of aggressive attacks on the right leg between the knee and the side.
+The pulses cause a shooting pain and a feeling of faint.
+Fortunately, the pain is mitigated "in some angle of my home", and I can completely remove it by inserting CD and metallic objects in the right pockets of the trousers.

+The part of the leg hit by the pulses is depilated.

 ### Teeth vibration